ntogram/Project/index.md

      <br/>
      <p> We are ready to use these scripts</p>
  <h4> How to execute these scripts?</h4>
   <br/> <p> Actually the users  should execute only main script microk8s_port_conf.sh.
 The other scripts  make port configurations for services and are executed via microk8s_port_conf.sh .
-User can  execute the other scripts but he must  read and understand the whole  structure and process of this project which is much complicated.</p>
+User can  execute the other scripts directly but he must  read and understand the whole  structure and process of this project which is much complicated.</p>
 <p> For executing microk8s_port_conf.sh you should give some arguments   before executing the script.
 The  first argument is mode  argument .
 User has   4 options:
  <ul>
   <li> help: give an complete manual for using  this script.
-Help Mode  for port configuration script is given by  executing  in command  in the folder of script:<br/><br/>
+Help Mode  for port configuration script is given by  executing  in terminal the following  command  in the folder of script:<br/><br/>
    <code> ./microk8s_port_conf.sh help</code></li><br/>
   <li>auto:Reset services port to default values.
-If a or some services use the default port , program inform the use that this  service has already used this port.Auto Mode for port configuration script is given by  executing  in command  in the folder of script:<br/>
+If a or some services use the default port , program inform the user that this  service has already used this port.Auto Mode for port configuration script is given by  executing  in terminal the following command  in the folder of script:<br/>
  <code> ./microk8s_port_conf.sh auto</code></li><br/>
   <li> json:Before executing the script in this mode, you should make  a json file that has  a  json object.
-Every element in this json should has  the followin format &lt kubernetes_sevice_name &gt : &lt port number &gt.
+Every element in this json should has  the following format &lt; kubernetes_sevice_name &gt; : &lt; port number &gt;.
 An example of  json for this script is the following:<br/><br/>
    <code>
   {
 "kube_apiserver":8082,